parkinsons-toolkit/app-content/pages-content/living-with-parkinsons/practical-advice/travel.md

 ### How do I inform the DVLA?
 There are two ways to inform the DVLA:
-  1. One option is to report your condition online on the government website: (gov.uk)
+  1. One option is to report your condition online on the government website: <a href="https://www.gov.uk/" class="external-link" target="_blank" rel="noopener noreferrer">GOV.UK</a>
   2. The second option is to report your medical condition by completing the “Medical fitness to Drive” (PK1) form.
-This can be completed online (GOV.UK) printed and sent via the post, using the address on the form.
+This can be completed online (<a href="https://www.gov.uk/" class="external-link" target="_blank" rel="noopener noreferrer">GOV.UK</a>) printed and sent via the post, using the address on the form.
 If you need a paper copy or more help, contact the DVLA driver medical enquiries line: tel: 0300 790 6806

-_Please note different medical conditions require different forms to be completed – for more information on this see_ (GOV.UK).
+_Please note different medical conditions require different forms to be completed – for more information on this see <a href="https://www.gov.uk/" class="external-link" target="_blank" rel="noopener noreferrer">GOV.UK</a>.

 ### What happens next?
 In certain circumstances, the DVLA will sometimes make their decision based only on the information provided from the PK1 form.
 DVLA state that they typically provide a decision within 6 weeks.
 If they require more information before making a decision you will receive a letter informing you the decision is still ongoing.